devhliu/dcmCheck/docs/latest/development/continous-integration.md

 ### Workflow: DEPLOY

-The DEPLOY workflow deploys the DCMCloud Viewer when changes are merged to master.
+The DEPLOY workflow deploys the OHIF Viewer when changes are merged to master.
 It uses the Netlify CLI to deploy assets created as part of the repository's PWA Build process (`yarn run build`).
 The workflow allows for "Manual Approval" to promote the build to `STAGING` and `PRODUCTION` environments.

 <div style="text-align: center;">
   <a href="/assets/img/WORKFLOW_DEPLOY.png">